mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 Nowadays, some developers name variables to save space as if they were still in the 1960s.

-The place allocated by a variable name does not influence the efficiency of the system in any way today.
+The place allocated by a variable name doesn't influence the efficiency of the system in any way today.

 ![Algorithm](Algorithm.png)